adithya-s-k/VARAG/README.md

 We extend our sincere appreciation to the developers of Surya, Marker, GPT-4 Vision, and various other tools and libraries that have played pivotal roles in the success of this project.
 Additionally, we are grateful for the support of the open-source community and the invaluable feedback from users during the development journey.

-**Acknowledgments:**

-We would like to express our gratitude to the developers of Surya, Marker, GPT-4 Vision, and various other tools and libraries that have contributed to the success of this project.
-Additionally, we appreciate the support of the open-source community and the valuable feedback from users during the development process.